-2010 2009 \$ \$ No Directors were engaged in full time employment with Defcredit.
-Total amount of compensation (short-term benefits) paid to Directors in respect of the financial year was: 236,715 222,712 Compensation includes all payments and benefits to Directors and Alternate Directors, but excludes reimbursement of
+2011 2010 \$ \$ No Directors were engaged in full time employment with Defcredit.
+Total amount of compensation (short-term benefits) paid to Directors in respect of the financial year was: 359,787 236,715

 Compensation includes all payments and benefits to Directors and Alternate Directors, but excludes reimbursement of out-of-pocket expenses.
 All remuneration of Directors and Alternate Directors was approved by the members at previous Annual General Meetings of Defcredit.
 There are no amounts paid in connection with the retirement of a Director or an Alternate Director to a superannuation plan except for amounts payable in accordance with Superannuation Guarantee Legislation, or in situations where a Director chooses to salary sacrifice additional contributions to superannuation, which are included in the total amount paid for compensation to Directors and Alternate Directors.
 Superannuation payments made are on the same terms and conditions as for employees of Defcredit generally.